AvishkaVishwa/Marcketplace-Using-HTML-CSS-JavaScript/README.md

 # Marcketplace-Using-HTML-CSS-JavaScript

-<h3>This is a Group Assignment project given by our university</h3>
+<h3>This is a group assignment project given by our university</h3>

       -IA 2104 - Internet Programming (20/21)-
       University of Colombo